MTO G1 Test Practice Questions <- G1 Ontario Official Written Test Practice Questions + Answers + Explanations.

 What does this sign warn about?

-a bicycle crossing ahead sign
+a stop sign ahead warning sign

 What should you do when parking on a hill facing downhill with a curb?